 Statement of Changes from 6 April 2015

-ICS Legal are able to apply for the Settlement also known as Indefinite Leave to Remain applications every week for same-day service for applicable categories.
+ICS Legal is able to apply for the Settlement also known as Indefinite Leave to Remain applications every week for same-day service for applicable categories.

-Settlement also known as Indefinite Leave to Remain allows you to work without restriction in the UK.
+The settlement also is known as Indefinite Leave to Remain allows you to work without restriction in the UK.
 It allows you to exit and re-enter the country multiple times.
 You are free of immigration control.